-- Students involved in the fund-raiser must not interfere with students participating in other activities when soliciting funds. - Students must not participate in a fund-raising activity for a group in which they are not members without the approval of the student's counselor. - -Students may not participate in fund-raising activities off school property without proper supervision by approved staff or other adults. - Students may not engage in house-to-house canvassing for any fund-raising activity. - Students who engage in fund raisers that require them to exert themselves physically beyond their normal pattern of activity, such as "runs for", will be monitored by a staff member in order to prevent a student from over-extending himself/herself to the point of potential harm. - Students may not participate in a fund-raising activity conducted by a parent group, booster club, or community organization on school property without the approval of the Principal.
+- Students involved in the fund-raiser must not interfere with students participating in other activities when soliciting funds. - Students must not participate in a fund-raising activity for a group in which they are not members without the approval of the student's counselor. - -Students may not participate in fund-raising activities off school property without proper supervision by approved staff or other adults. - Students may not engage in house-to-house canvassing for any fund-raising activity. - Students may not engage in house to house canvassing for any fund raising activity.
+Students who engage in fund raisers that require them to exert themselves physically beyond their normal pattern of activity, such as "runs for .....", will be monitored by a staff member in order to prevent a student from over-extending himself/herself to the point of potential harm.
+Students may not participate in a fund-raising activity conducted by a parent group, booster club, or - community organization on school property without the approval of the Principal.